 How will I be taught?

 Tutors will use a variety of teaching methods including demonstration, instructions, one-to-one tutorial guidance, group discussions and critiques.
-You will be encouraged to look at the work of other crafts people, both contemporary and historical and keep a sketchbook/notebook to record goals/ideas, processes and progress and self assessment against the learning aims on your Individualised Learning Plan, ILP.
+You will be encouraged to look at the work of other crafts people and artists, both contemporary and historical and keep a sketchbook/ notebook to record goals/ ideas, processes and progress and self assessment against the learning aims on your Individualised Learning Plan, ILP.

 Our courses are taught by qualified and experienced tutors most of whom are practising crafts people.